MrCarloCut/basic-option-pricing-models/README.md

 ## Monte Carlo Method results

 The fixed parameters are: S0=100, T=5, k=100, sigma=0.3, r=0.05.\
-The reference value is computed using the black_scholes_formula() function and it is 35.9578.
+The reference value is computed using the black_scholes_formula() function and it is 35.9578.\
+The estimate values are computed using the MonteCarlo() function.
+N represents the number of Monte Carlo paths simulated.

 | N        | MC estimate | Interval width | Error  | Avg execution time (s) |
 |----------|-------------|----------------|--------|------------------------|